wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 [poetry](https://github.com/python-poetry/poetry/blob/1c04c65149776ae4993fa508bef53373f45c66eb/src/poetry/utils/wheel.py#L23-L27),
 [uv](https://github.com/astral-sh/uv/blob/f6a9b55eb73be4f1fb9831362a192cdd8312ab96/crates/uv-distribution-filename/src/wheel.rs#L182-L299).

-### Null variant

-The concept of a null variant makes it possible to distinguish a fallback wheel variant from a regular wheel published for backwards compatibility.
-For example, a package that features optional GPU support could publish the following wheels:

-- One or more wheel variants built for specific hardware for wheel variant enabled systems with suitable hardware.

-- A CPU-only null variant for systems with wheel variant support but without suitable hardware.

-- A GPU+CPU regular wheel for systems without wheel variant support (i.e. the “mega-wheel” approach)

-The null variant must not have any properties and it must use the variant label `null`.
-Conversely, wheel variants that declare any variant properties must not use the variant label `null`.

-In particular, this makes it possible to publish a smaller null variant for systems that do not feature suitable hardware, with a fallback regular wheel with support for CPU and all GPUs for systems where variants are not supported and therefore GPU support cannot be determined.

-Not being compatible with any of the available variants gives the installer more information about the system (e.g. not having specialized hardware) than systems which do not support wheel variants.
-Consequently, it makes sense that package maintainers may wish to propose a different “fallback” to their users whether their system is Wheel Variant enabled or not.
-Publishing a null variant is optional.
-If one is published, a wheel variant enabled installer must select in priority the null variant.
-If none is published, fallback on the non-variant wheel instead.
-The non-variant wheel is also used if variant support is explicitly disabled by an installer flag.

 ### Variant properties system

 Variant properties follow a key-value design, where namespace and feature name constitute the key.
 Namespaces are used